madrilene/eleventy-excellent/readme.md

 Opiniated but easy to use Eleventy starter, based on the workflow suggested by Andy Bell's [buildexcellentwebsit.es](https://buildexcellentwebsit.es/).

 If you end up using this starter, feel free to send me a link, I'd love to see it!
 Also let me know if you miss any features.
-Currently in planning: automatically generated OpenGraph images (as fallback) and dark mode, inlining CSS and JS.
+Currently in planning: dark mode, inlining CSS and JS.

 - [Eleventy Excellent](#eleventy-excellent)
   - [Preview](#preview)